 - When it’s absorbed, the light energy is converted to a different sort of energy (i.e. heat).

-- When it’s refracted, the light continues in a straight line, but’s its direction of travel is altered slightly.
+- When it’s refracted, the light continues in a straight line, but its direction of travel has changed.

-There is no known material that reflects, refracts or absorbs 100% of light energy, there is always some degree of reflection or absorption of light.
+There is no known material that reflects, refracts or absorbs 100% of light energy, there’s always some degree of reflection or absorption of light.

 Every time light bounces off something, the material of that “something” absorbs some of the energy of the light affecting it’s colour and intensity.

-For example, white light hits a red snooker ball.
+Consider white light hitting a red snooker ball.
 The material of the ball absorbs blue and green light and reflects the remaining red light.
 The red light hits our retina and we see a red snooker ball.